 This is a 22-credit hour program, consisting of six didactic and two three-credit clinical courses.
 All didactic courses are offered via a mix of synchronous and asynchronous, web-based modalities.
 Two semesters of clinical practicum are required for a total of 300 clinical hours.
 These hours will be completed with a nurse leader mentor in a healthcare setting.
-Preceptors will be selected based on direct experience with human resource management, budget & finance responsibilities, quality & safety responsibilities and interprofessional collaboration.
+Preceptors will be selected based on direct experience with human resource management, budget and finance responsibilities, quality and safety responsibilities and inter-professional collaboration.

 Graduates will be prepared for Nurse Executive Certification (NE-BC) through the American Nurses Credentialing Center (ANCC) or to become Certified Nurse Executive Practice (CNEP) through the American Organization for Nursing Leadership (AONL).